-Our speaker is Allen Thornhill, the director of the office of science quality and integrity and the bureau scientific integrity officer at the USGS.
-Allen...
+Our speaker is Alan Thornhill, the director of the office of science quality and integrity and the bureau scientific integrity officer at the USGS.
+Alan...

 First of all, people wonder when I tell them my job title exactly what is science integrity, and why are we so concerned about suddenly?
 It shows up in the paper an awful lot more than it used to.
 We'll touch on some of the reasons why we're concerned about in a moment.

 But one of the realities is that there really is intense scrutiny on science and the scientific process right now from a variety of different sides.
 You've probably seen examples of science being attacked where scientific results are at odds with ideology.

 The science really has to be completely above reproach to stand up to that scrutiny.
 That's one of the reasons that we are really interested in protecting science integrity.

 Science is, should be, we hope it will always be, agnostic to the results.
 Whatever science tells us is one of the inputs that we hope policymakers and decision makers would take in to make decisions.

 It has an important role to play in decision making, policy making, management, but when the integrity of that science is compromised, it doesn't necessarily have a trusted role to play.
 That's why we need to be concerned about the integrity of science.